Tree Canopy & Workforce Community Grant

 Yes, as long as they have signed permission to plant and it is clear who will be responsible for maintaining the trees.

-Yes, though the municipality must provide permission.
+Yes, though the municipality or property owner must provide written permission.

 Can funding be used for soil amendments?